XenonUtilityDevelopment/xenon-suggestions/README.md

 # xenon-suggestions
-What To Do: is make an Issue in the Issues tab of this repo, then set the tag to be "suggestion" and below submit your suggestion.
+What To Do: is make an Issue in the Issues tab of this repo, then set the tag to be "suggestion" or "enhancement" and below submit your suggestion.

 # Why should I make a suggestion